What are the standard working hours in Canada?

 The nature of some professions can make irregular working hours necessary.
 Employees like pilots, truck drivers and bus operators may have irregular work hours or regular hours that vary among work periods.
 In such situations, you can average the work hours over multiple workweeks following section 6 of the Canada Labour Standards Regulations and part III of the Canada Labour Code.

-If you terminate your employee’s contract during an averaging period, your employee must receive their overtime entitlements.
+When employment ends during an averaging period, overtime may be assessed based on hours worked up to that point.
 First, multiply the number of weeks in an averaging period that the employee completes by 40 and count the number of hours an employee exceeded.

 If your employee ends their contract during an averaging period, they can only receive wages for hours they completed in the averaging duration.
 Employers calculate these payments at the regular hourly work rate.